farhan-zainudin/farhan-zainudin.github.io/src/pages/about.md

 Hey welcome to my personal blog.
 I am a Site Reliability Engineer based in Malaysia with 3+ years of experience.

-Cloud Native Architecture and DevOps movement have been something that peak my curiosity throughout my careers.
+Cloud Native Architecture and DevOps movement have been something that peak my curiosity throughout my career.

+I am a firm believer in Continuous Learning and try to share my knowledge with others as much as possible.

 <div>
   <img src="/assets/dev.svg" class="sm:w-1/2 mx-auto" alt="coding dev illustration">